-Artists and designer Luke Edward Hall is known for his colourful aesthetic, love of history and playfulness.
+Artists and designer Luke Edward Hall is known for his colorful aesthetic, love of history and playfulness.
 Collaborating with pre-eminent manufacturers of Italian dinnerware Richard Ginori, his Viaggio di Nettuno collection is the perfect embodiment of his signature style.
 Luke takes us behind the design process and shares his top home styling tips...

 Can you tell us about the design process for your Il Viaggio di Nettuno collection with Richard Ginori?
 How do you go from initial concept to seeing the final piece?

 Very early on in the collaborative process I spoke with Richard Ginori about potential themes for the new collection.
 We all loved the idea of focusing on the sea, but as well as shells, coral and wave motifs, we wanted to bring in Roman gods, goddesses and other characters with connections to the ocean.
 I’ve loved Greek and Roman mythology since childhood and I often turn to the myths for inspiration, so I really enjoyed being able to bring a mythological edge to the pieces.
-I went away and started working on watercolours which we then began applying to plates, platters, mugs, cups and other porcelain pieces.
+I went away and started working on watercolors which we then began applying to plates, platters, mugs, cups and other porcelain pieces.
 Wonderfully, we also worked on creating some completely new products for this range - a vase in the shape of an urn with mermaid tails for handles was inspired by pieces I saw in the Ginori archives.
 We also produced a special candleholder comprised of three scallop shells and decorated with gold to catch and reflect flickering candlelight.
-It took a while to get the colours exactly right.
-It's a testament to Ginori's excellent craftsmanship that we were able to achieve such saturated, punchy colours!
+It took a while to get the colors exactly right.
+It's a testament to Ginori's excellent craftsmanship that we were able to achieve such saturated, punchy colors!

 How do you think social media has transformed the art world, do you think it’s a positive platform for emerging artists?